cookyoung/NextVpower/README.md

 ---------------
 ![image](https://github.com/user-attachments/assets/8471c6cc-c55c-4156-81a8-8c379aaa2b2e)

-Note: Read numbers indicate adjustable parameters.
+Note: Red numbers indicate adjustable parameters.
 Green numbers may change according to your sequencing data and the updating of the barcode matrix A.

 Requirements: